-The pilot area is one of our bin rounds and includes parts of Humberston, Sydney Sussex, Yarborough, Immingham and Park wards.
+The pilot area includes parts of Humberston, Sydney Sussex, Yarborough, Immingham and Park ward.

 Food waste makes up a third of the average household waste bin and could be recycled.